The 8 Best Golf Iron Shafts

 • May create too high of a ball flight for some

-You may recognize this name as it has been around for twenty years.
+You may recognize the name as it has been around for twenty years.
 This shaft has been very reliable and is made to suit mid-handicap golfers who play often but don’t take the game too seriously.
-It’s great for weekend warriors or those who just play with their work colleagues and who have slower swing speeds.
+It’s great for weekend warriors or those who just play with their work colleagues and have slower swing speeds.

 However, over the past twenty years, iron technology has advanced, and we’re seeing many more players switching to game-improvement irons that are known for creating higher launch angles.
-Having a high launching iron with a high launching shaft creates shots that are too high and out of control.
+Having a high-launching iron with a high-launching shaft creates shots that are too high and out of control.

 Nippon recognized this and made some changes to their signature shaft to accommodate the new iron heads of late.
 This mid-kick point shaft perfectly complements larger iron heads with a low center of gravity.
+Both the tip and midsection are firmer than the original, and the grip is softer.
+I found this gives the shaft a very stable but soft feel.
+If you’ve used Nippon shafts before, you know their products almost always feel great, but the NS Pro 950GH Neo takes this to a new level.

 Rating: 4.5

-4. KBS Tour Iron Shafts – Best For Mid-Handicappers
+4. KBS Tour Iron Shafts — Best for Mid-Handicappers

 Kickpoint Mid